Finistere/antidote/README.rst

   :target: http://antidote.readthedocs.io/en/stable/?badge=stable

 Antidotes is a dependency injection micro-framework for Python 3.6+.
-It is designed on two core ideas:

-- Keep dependency declaration close to the actual code.
+The core idea is ensuring best *maintainability* while avoiding the need of declaring dependencies in a separate file.
 Dependency injection is about removing the responsibility of building dependencies from their clients.
 It does not imply that dependency management should be done in a separate file.
-- Help you create navigable and maintainable code by: working with Mypy, preventing ambiguous dependency declaration (duplicates/overrides/conflicts typically), make it easy to track back where and how a dependency is declared, be as type-safe as possible.

 It provides the following features:

 - Ease of use
-    - injection anywhere you need through a decorator `@inject`, be it static methods, functions, etc..
+    - injection anywhere you need through a decorator :code:`@inject`, be it static methods, functions, etc..
       By default, it will only rely on type hints (classes), but it supports a lot more!
     - no \*\*kwargs arguments hiding actual arguments and fully mypy typed, helping you and your IDE.
     - documented, see `<https://antidote.readthedocs.io/en/stable>`_.
 If you don't find what you need, open an issue ;)